CaowardlyLion/pennlabs-challenge/README.md

 Club contains a field for the code, name, description, and tags, as well as a column called "favorites" that keeps track of the number of times the club has been favorited.
 User has columns for a PennID, username, name, graduation year, major, email, and favorites, as well as a salt and hash column used later for authentication.
 Both classes have to_dict() methods that are called upon in the application's various GET routes.
 Note: Both club tags and user favorites are stored as json dumped text.
+This makes direct reads easier to decipher without outside code, and makes reading the tags/favorites back into lists in code much easier.
+It also allows one to add new tags seamlessly, without the need for new columns.

 In bootstrap.py:
 create_user() does exactly as told, creating a user called josh with a terrible password.
 At least it's encrypted.
 A random salt is generated and hashed alongside the inputted password.